j-broome/pico-freertos-modbus-io/README.md

-# Modbus RTU Master and Slave library for Raspberry Pi Pico based on the C++ SDK and FreeRTOS
+# FreeRTOS / Modbus RTU Master and Slave / Raspberry Pi Pico (RP2040)

 Project: Modbus RTU slave running on UART port 0 at a baud rate of 921600.